JinbiHinh/Dang-Hinh/README.md

 -Insert video to add color to the webpage and add information about Gong Cha.

 -Insert an image showing how to apply onilne.

+For this web page project, I will maintain and update information promptly to help you submit your application here most effectively.

 Introduction: